mhausenblas/web.instata/README.md

 Note that in the configuration file you can specify one or more schema matchings (via `c:schema_matching`) as well as customise the output (`c:base_template` as well as `c:base_style_file`).
 The last block (metadata) is for completeness purposes and currently not used by web.instata - you may remove it if you want.

+### Validation of input

+In order to check if the input CSV file uses Schema.org terms:

+	python web.instata.py -v {path to CSV file} {base URI for publishing}

+Example:

+	python web.instata.py -v test/potd_0.csv http://example.org/instata/potd_0

+... and you should see the following on the command line:

+	[web.instata] validating schema ...
+	[web.instata] all column headings in the input file test/potd_0.csv seem to be valid Schema.org terms :)

 ### Data dump

 In order to get a RDF/Turtle data dump from a CSV file: